 As a member of ENTELEC, you have the opportunity to join the Regulatory & Technology Committee.
 As part of the R & T Committee members can participate in Quarterly Calls, Monthly and Quarterly Webinars.

 The Regulatory & Technology Committee was formed to address pressing regulatory developments of interest to ENTELEC’s membership.
-All Members of ENTELEC are eligible to join the Regulatory & Technology Committee.
-Companies on the Regulatory & Technology Committee and will be entitled to one vote and may authorize an unlimited number of representatives to become involved in the work of the Committee.
 Consistent with the association’s Bylaws, the mission of the ENTELEC Regulatory &Technology Committee is “to share information and take advocacy positions in legislative, administrative, regulatory, and judicial proceedings on behalf of the association as are necessary to promote engineering, design, construction, maintenance, administration, and operation of telecommunications, automation, electrical power, information processing systems, and other electrical and electronic facilities employed in the energy industries.”
-Mark Standberry of DCP Midstream serves as Chair of the Committee.
-Wes Wright, Keller and Heckman LLP, and Cory Crenshaw, Crenshaw Communications Consulting LLC, serve as Co-Chair.
+Wes Wright, Keller and Heckman LLP, serves as the Chair of the Committee and Cory Moffat, Crenshaw Communications Consulting LLC, serve as Co-Chair.
 These individuals are highly experienced in operational and regulatory matters affecting energy companies.
-All members of ENTELEC are eligible to join the Regulatory & Technology Committee.
+All members of ENTELEC are eligible to join the Regulatory & Technology Committee and are entitled to one vote and may authorize an unlimited number of representatives to become involved in the work of the R&T Committee.
 ENTELEC believes that including end-user energy companies as well as vendor/consultants best represents the interests of all members of the association while enabling the Committee to speak with the broadest possible voice on behalf of the industry.
 We welcome the opportunity to bring together vendors and users in the energy industry in a way that promotes our mutual interests in the regulatory and technology arenas.
 The Committee has created four Subcommittees to address specific regulatory and technology concerns:

 - Cyber Security